ishay320/esp8266_IRremote/README.md

 - full OTA support via arduinoIDE
 - python script that makes html files to .h
 - if cannot connect to the wifi it open AP at `address = 192.168.4.22`
+- temperature sensor (analog)
+- Reconfigure the WIFI on the fly - (but not save...)